 System Selection Guide

 The table below will help you determine which system is right for you.
 The manual version of the system has switches on the test board itself, which the user operates to measure the different pixels on a solar cell device.
 The automated version of the system uses a multiplexing test board, which switches between these pixels automatically.
-Note, if you use one of our substrates listed in the table and another kind of substrate as well, we recommend manual pixel switching, as the test board can be detached and replaced with another one.
+Test boards for the manual system can be purchased separately here, and user-swappable riser boards for the automated system can be purchased here.

 |Pixel Switching||S211||S2006||S241, S251||Other Substrates|

 |Automated||Automated - S211 (T2003B)||Automated - S2006 (T2003E)||Automated - S241/S251 (T2003F)||-|

 |Manual||Manual - S211 (T2002B)||Manual - S2006 (T2002E)||Manual - S241/S251 (T2002F)||-|